contribution-jhipster-uga/sample-jhipster-fullcalendar/README.md

 ## Import

 To export your agenda click on `Import Agenda`.
-An ics file named `calINFO4.ics` must be present in the root folder for the import to work.
+An ics file named `ADECal.ics` must be present in the root folder for the import to work.
 A new calendar will be created in which the new events will be stored.

 ### To Do